hermanbanken/TI3700/literatuurlijst/abstract_variability.md

 **Good**: early, very thorough research on variability of deployment packages and types of components **Bad**: very UMLish.
 No example of SCA package files given

+# 4. (2014) - Walraven, S.; Van Landuyt, D.; Truyen, E.; Handekyn, K.; Joosen, W. - Efficient customization of multi-tenant Software-as-a-Service applications with service lines

+Two key challenges:
+- Efficient development, management and reuse of software variations in a SaaS offering. _Because of the high impact of variability on the SaaS application, it cannot be realized as an afterthought in the development process._
+- Efficient, tenant-driven customization of the multi-tenant SaaS application. _By implementing a interface for tenant self-service that allows tenants to create valid configurations_

+A service line is a SaaS application made of customizable services that can be configured and selected dynamically.
+One major difference with classic Service Line Engineering: one single instance is supporting different application variants.

+Full example of a document processing application prototyped by Walraven et al using the SPLE-method.
+The method is thus validated in a prototype-driven validation approach.
+Made a:
+- Service line management support layer
+- Prototype implementation (JBoss Java EE 6)

+Traceability support build in to the software that makes it easy to make feature mappings of feature based configuration to component based variation.

+Future work:
+    - Support tool for evolution and management.
+E.g. a tool to analyze the impact of an impact of an update on the service line architecture and the different tenant-specific configurations.
+    - Integrate with frameworks for Automated Testing to support multi-tenant applications
+    - Gradual roll-out tools
+Describes related work:
+    - Service oriented product line engineering by Cohen and Krut (2008), but this focuses on delivering customized software for tenants to be deployed separately.
+    - Nguygen et al. describe a way to make sure only one instance per total variant is deployed to increase cost efficiency, however when there are many variants (high amount of features) this is less efficient.
+    - Dynamic software product lines (DSPL) make it easier to get run-time variability, and thus handle unforeseen situations, however these variations hold for each tenant.
+DSPL doesn't support co-existing configurations.
+    - Mietzner et al. apply variability modeling techniques to support the management of variability in SaaS applications delivering BPEL processes.
+They let tenants fill in application templates which have to be deployed separately as tenant-specific BPEL processes.
+The solution could however be integrated in Walraven et al.'s work, instead of the current prototype using jBPM and Drools.
+    - Schroeter et al. also propose a dynamic configuration manager thus they  cover only the tenant requirement analysis.
+This paper thus complements Schroeters paper.
+    - Mietzner et al. (2011) present several multi-tenancy patterns.
+'Our' paper only focuses on customization that maps to their single configurable instance pattern.
+    - Kabbedijk and Jansen present patterns to realize run-time variability.
+These patterns are also relevant in SLDP, for example, their Component Interceptor Pattern corresponds to 'our' dynamic composition technology.
+    - Groher and Weinreich (2012) provide an approach that results in one consistent model which links architectural artifacts (requirements, features, components) with variability models, making these fully traceable.
+This paper is complementary, however their method would need to be modified to add support for versioning, co-existing configurations and evolutions of service lines.

+**Good**: very extensive paper on the whole process of developing a multi-tenant single instance SaaS application.
+They cover almost all aspects and even develop a prove of concept prototype for a company called UnifiedPost.
+**Bad**: very long paper that easily gets boring when they discuss some of the same topics in different levels of detail at different sections.